 Jyoti - Fair Works is a German-Indian fair fashion label that produces socially and ecologically sustainable fashion.
 We make clothes and accessories that not only make our customers happy, but also the people involved in their production - from cotton farmers and weavers to the seamstresses.
 To be able ensure every participant’s wellbeing, it is important for us to get to know the people involved in our supply chain.

 Our clothes are crafted in two stitching workshops in the south-indian towns Chittapur and Londa, where we work in close cooperation with almost 20 women and the local NGOs Jyothi Seva Kendra and Nava Chetana Kendra.
 Here socially disadvantaged women get an education as seamstresses, a permanent employment, opportunities for training, health checks, and a fair salary.
 Along the whole supply chain, we work with small family businesses and cooperatives.
-They weave, print, and lovingly craft all our clothes with traditional techniques.
+They weave, print, and lovingly craft all our fabrics with traditional techniques.